All information presented on the admissions web pages is for the entering year 2020.

 For our fourth class, which will enroll in entering year 2020, we will enroll 80 students from Washington at the Elson S. Floyd College of Medicine.
 They will share a passion for giving back to their communities.
 They will approach challenges with sound judgment and a spirit of benevolence.
-They will possess crisp intellect.
 They will intuitively strive to collaborate.

 These students will relentlessly seek answers to questions that beset Washington’s most challenging health care environments.
 When faced with limited resources, they will innovate.
 They will lead teams of professionals with expertise across the health care spectrum.
 Together they will bring health care and compassion to communities across the state.

 Here’s what it takes to join the class of 2024.

 The College evaluates your application for admission using a holistic review process.
-This process gives weight to a range of characteristics that are associated with outstanding physicians.
+This process considers a range of characteristics that are associated with outstanding physicians.

-Scholastic aptitude is vitally important.
+Scholastic aptitude is very important.
 However, academic metrics such as grades and test scores cannot entirely capture your character or personal journey—both critical to the practice of medicine.
 Personal stories and aspirations reveal what academic marks cannot.
 They explain your drive for pursuing a medical career and tell us about your fit with our mission.

 The College seeks individuals who want to leave a legacy of improving the health of Washington communities throughout the state.
 In particular, we seek individuals who want to help us fulfill our vision of solving problems in challenging health care environments within the state.